Best Liquid Car Wax – Tried, Tested, Reviewed and Explained

 - Often lower carnauba content affecting aesthetics

-- Finish can look a little dull if not applied correctly
+- The finish can look a little dull if not applied correctly

 - Can be tough to remove if left for too long

 One of the best in the business right now is Chemical Guys Butter Wet Wax.
 It not only offers great protection but also stunning aesthetics and is easy to apply.
 If applied correctly, the product can be as good as any hard or paste wax.
 It will range from wax to wax on how long they last.
 You typically get between 3 to 10 weeks worth of protection with most mainstream liquid car waxes.
 The more you layer the product, often the more protection you will get.
 This comes down to personal preference for the most part.
 A paste wax will typically last longer as it will cure to a hard finish.
 A liquid wax will be much easier to apply and is easier to add multiple layers.

 What is the best liquid car wax for cars?

 Is liquid car wax good?

 How long does liquid car wax last?

 What is better, liquid car wax or paste wax?